ragingbal/streamzero-docs/Overview/ferris_fx/DeveloperGuide/Logging_and_Monitoring.md

     Development Lifecycle of an FX Service.
 ---

-Ferris FX aggregates all operational data into Elasticsearch.
-Most operational data and events are transported through Kafka from which it is placed in Elasticsearch by Elasticsearch Sink containers.
+{{< param replacables.brand_name  >}} FX aggregates all operational data into Elasticsearch.
+Most operational data and events are transported through
+Kafka from which it is placed in Elasticsearch by Elasticsearch Sink containers.

 ## Logs